Topic2-Gene-Regulation-Immune-Cells/abT-gdT-cells-Team3/README.md

 2.4 How are CREs associated with genes?
 (2.iii.b,c,d,e,f, 2.iv.a,b)
 2.5 Are there multifunctional CREs or other irregularities?
 (2.iii.g) 2.6 Which CREs control ab and gd T cell lineage specific genes?
-2.7 How do we characterize acivating and repressing genes/CREs??
+2.7 How do we characterize acivating and repressing CREs?
 (1.ii, 2.iv.e,f,g,h (&comparison w/ and w/o regression!))

 3. Identifcation of clusters of chromatin signal / gene expression and finding (known) relations 3.1 How do cell types cluster based on OCR and based on gene expression?
 (1.iii.,b; 2,ii; 2.i)